 10. Become an Airbnb host or experience provider

 Last but definitely not least is my personal side hustle favourite; renting out your spare room or house on Airbnb.
-Alternatively, if you don’t have a spare space in your home, Airbnb now also offer Airbnb Experiences that are one-of-a-kind activities hosted by experts around the world.
+If you don’t have a spare space in your home, find out how to make money on Airbnb without owning property.
+Alternatively, Airbnb now also offer Airbnb Experiences that are one-of-a-kind activities hosted by experts around the world.

 Renting a room or house on Airbnb